Pharmaceutical Affairs Act

 3. Lot number;

-6. Major medical efficacy, functions, and indications;
+6. Main medical efficacy, functions, or indications;

-7. Reactions, counter-indications and other warnings; and
+7. Adverse reactions, contraindications, and other warnings and precautions;

 8. Other particulars as required by relevant regulations.